 Avatar’s lessons for the Spiritual Warrior and Seeker of the Way

 In our own mythologies, there is always reference to the “first ones”, the “mother goddess” or some other primal source for our creation.
-Even the bible indicates in Genesis that there was a supreme intelligence behind the creation of our planet and the life upon it.
-For example, in Egyptian mythology there is the swirling chaotic waters known as “Nu” from which “Atum the creator” sprang forth.
+Even the Bible indicates in Genesis that there was a supreme intelligence behind the creation of our planet and the life upon it.
+For example, in Egyptian mythology, there are the swirling chaotic waters are known as “Nu” from which “Atum the creator” sprang forth.
 1 While “Atum” is identified as male, “Nu” is definitely female.
 She can also be identified with “Gaia” from Greek myth and “Eurynome” from Pelasgian myth.
-2 These female “first ones” can be traced back to the constellation of Ursa Major, the great Bear.
+2 These female “first ones” can be traced back to the constellation of Ursa Major, the Great Bear.

 As a Spiritual Warrior, I feel the urge to return to more basic systems of belief without the dogmatic intervention of conventional religions.
 This first message then is:

 Avatar reminds us where we come from.
 Cherish and care for the Earth (Nu, Gaia, Eurynome, Eywa) and she will continue to provide us with the nourishment we need to survive.

 Is there more that Avatar can teach us?

 The Na’vi of Pandora are peaceful people.
 They believe all life is sacred and should be honoured.
 This includes paying respect to the plants and animals that are harvested or killed to provide sustenance.
 Does this remind you of something?
 How about the hunting rituals of the North American indigenous peoples?
 Many nations in the region from the arctic circle to the Gulf of Mexico performed ceremonies celebrating the spirit of the animal they were about to hunt.
 3